duplode/stunts-cartography/README.md

   backend and frontend.
 * Viewer.hs: the Threepenny frontend of the track viewer.
 Communicates with the Diagrams code through the Output module.
-* Animate.hs: a demonstration of how the Diagrams backend can be used to generate an animation of a car following a path on the track.
-Usage suggestions are given by the generate-movie.sh script and the video-notes.txt remarks.

 ### Subdirectories